-NOVA offers support groups to assist individuals who have experienced issues of victimization.
-The goal of this group interaction is to facilitate an environment where clients can be safe and share their experiences.
-Group participation can assist clients with additional insight, interaction and support to deal with issues related to victimization and encourage them to begin to take control of their lives.
+NOVA offers support groups to assist individuals who have experienced issues of victimization by providing a safe place to share thoughts and feelings .
+Group participation can assist clients with additional insight, interaction and support to begin to take control of their lives.

-NOVA’s support groups are time-limited and confidential and facilitated by a master’s level counselor.
-An intake and screening process determines if a particular group will meet the needs of a client.
+NOVA’s support groups are time-limited and confidential and facilitated by a NOVA counselor.

 NOVA offers the following groups on a regular basis:

-NOVA also provides support groups on an as-need basis.
-Groups begin meeting only when a sufficient number of participants are confirmed:
+NOVA also provides support groups on an as-need basis, including homicide groups, groups for survivors who identify as LGBTQ+, and male sexual assault survivor support groups.
+Groups begin meeting when a sufficient number of participants are confirmed.

 Mobile School Counseling